TamilMendter/navigation-drawer-flutter/README.md

-# inheritedwidget
+# Flutter Navigation Draewr Demo Exaple

-A new Flutter project.
+Basic idea to Developers how easy to create a drawer in flutter. comapre with native development of ios and android and other cross platform development, a widget that give you more easiest way of create and run can animate without any extra class.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter Drawer basic demo.

 A few resources to get you started if this is your first Flutter project: